Rolf Potts, author of the book Vagabonding, describes it as:

 You don’t have to be rich to travel extensively.

-Budget destinations such as Asia, Africa, and South America are full of adventure and culture.
+Budget destinations such as Asia, Africa, and South America are loaded with adventure and culture.
 Many destinations cost a fraction of what you spend to live at home daily.
-For the cost of one average dinner and movie night in the United States, you could eat, sleep, and play for a week in Thailand!
+For the cost of one average dinner and movie night in the United States, you could eat, sleep, and play for days in Thailand!

 People are shaped by their experiences.
 When you only make time for experiences on weekends, it can take a long time to grow into the person you should be.
 What better way to get to know yourself than to accept the challenge of the road?